Michael-Bianconi/TraceIO/README.md

 ## 14 Nov 2018

-Refactoring the GUI because holy fuck it's turning into spaghetti code and I'm gonna nip that in the bud.
+Refactoring the GUI because it's turning into spaghetti code and I'm gonna nip that in the bud.